Clinical Professor of Law; Director of Clinical Education

 Alexandra Carter ’03 joined the faculty in 2008 as an Associate

-is the Director of the Law School's Mediation Clinic.
+is the Director of the Law School's Clinical Programs and she directs the Edson Queiroz Foundation Mediation Program.

 Carter, who has taught courses on mediation to many differing groups from